Special Offer

 Job description samples for similar positions

-If the job description for the Electrician does not suit your needs, view descriptions for related professions:
+If the job description for an Electrician doesn’t suit your needs, check out these sample job descriptions for related professions:

 What is the difference between an Electrician and an Electrical Engineer?

-The main difference between an Electrician and an Electrical Engineer is that Electricians tend to install and repair electrical systems.
-In contrast, Electrical Engineers work to create electrical equipment like power generators and other appliances.
-Further, Electricians and Electrical Engineers have different education requirements.
-Electricians need a high school diploma before graduating from a technical school and obtaining their Electrician’s license.
-In contrast, Electrical Engineers need at least a bachelor’s degree in education, but some employers may prefer Electrical Engineers to have a master’s degree in electrical engineering.
+The main difference is that Electricians install and repair electrical systems and Electrical Engineers design electrical equipment like power generators and other appliances.
+Electricians are usually more hands-on, actually installing and working with electrical systems, while Electrical Engineers usually focus more on the development aspect.
+Electricians and Electrical Engineers also have different education requirements.
+Electricians typically attend technical school before obtaining their Electrician’s license.
+In contrast, Electrical Engineers need at least a bachelor’s degree, but some employers may prefer a master’s degree in electrical engineering.

 What are the daily duties of Electricians?